neondatabase/website/content/docs/guides/prisma.md

 ## Connection timeouts

-A connection timeout that occurs when connecting from Prisma to Neon results in an error similar to the following:
+A connection timeout that occurs when connecting from Prisma to Neon causes an error similar to the following:

 ```text
 Error: P1001: Can't reach database server at `ep-white-thunder-826300.us-east-2.aws.neon.tech`:`5432`